Operating Room Residency

 What to Expect During the OR Residency

-Get comprehensive training to begin your new role as a perioperative, or operating room, nurse.
-Through classes, mentoring, and clinical rotations you’ll learn how to skillfully assess patients, coordinate surgery, assist in the operating room and serve as a patient advocate.
+Get comprehensive training to begin your new role as an operating room nurse.
+Through classes, mentoring, and clinical rotations you’ll learn how to skillfully assess patients, coordinate surgery, assist in the operating room, and serve as a patient advocate.

 Learn the Fundamentals

 Build a foundation for OR nursing by attending lectures and practicing your clinical care through skills lab activities.

 Continue your Residency by spending six months in clinical rotations.
 Gain exposure to a wide range of surgeries as a circulator and scrub nurse.
 Circulators monitor patients and the sterile field; while scrub nurses maintain the sterile field and handle surgical instrumentation during the procedure.

 Support from Experienced Nurses

 Benefit from comprehensive support from an OR Resident Facilitator, who in conjunction with a Clinical Nurse Specialist (CNS), coordinates classroom learning and clinical rotations to provide the best possible learning experience.
 Meet with the Facilitator regularly to assess your progress as you work toward independent perioperative nursing.

 You’ll also appreciate knowledge, counsel and encouragement from nurse preceptors who work one-on-one with you throughout your clinical rotations.